OAC Technical Information

 - Collection guides and digital objects are assigned persistent identifiers according to a naming scheme called the Archival Resource Key (ARK), to ensure long-term public access.
 The ARK scheme was developed at the National Library of Medicine and is currently in production use at the CDL.

-Repository Search and Delivery Platform: XTF
+OAC Search and Delivery Platform: XTF

 The repository supports a CDL-developed XML- and XSLT-based delivery platform, packaged as the eXtensible Text Framework (XTF).
 The XTF system contains Java Servlets and tools that permit users to perform Web-based searching and retrieval of electronic documents.
 It utilizes Lucene indexing technology and XSLT stylesheets for generating displays.